Q: Are Edinburgh Expert Walking Tours public or private events?

 A: I have some rudimentary French and very basic German, but all my tours are conducted in English.

-Q: Are you able to advise on things to see in Edinburgh?
+Q: Are you able to advise on things to see and do in Edinburgh?

 Q: What about restaurant recommendations?